10+ Best Static Site Generators to Create Web Pages for Free

 Docusaurus

 Docusaurus is a free, open-source static site generator (SSG) made by the Facebook team and based on React.
-It’s great for building websites using Markdown content and particularly handy for teams aiming to publish documentation.
+It’s excellent for building websites using Markdown content and particularly handy for teams aiming to publish documentation.

 This software is attractive because it’s simple and allows your technical writers to concentrate on content creation.
 It’s also connected to GitHub, ensuring your documentation syncs with your software releases.